AmericanGeezus/TeamsFunctions/docs/Get-TeamsOVP.md

 ## OUTPUTS

 ## NOTES
-Without parameters, it executes the following string:
+This script is indulging the lazy admin.
+It behaves like Get-CsOnlineVoiceRoutingPolicy with a twist:
+If more than 3 results are found, behaves like Get-CsOnlineVoiceRoutingPolicy | Select Identity Without any parameters, it lists names only:
-Get-CsOnlineVoiceRoutingPolicy | Where-Object Identity -NE "Global" | Select-Object Identity -ExpandProperty Identity
+Get-CsOnlineVoiceRoutingPolicy | Where-Object Identity -NE "Global" | Select-Object Identity

 ## RELATED LINKS